-An Assessment Monitoring program will be initiated in the event of a verified SSI of an Appendix III constituent in a downgradient well, unless a successful demonstration is made that an alternative source affected the groundwater chemistry or that the SSI was a result of an error in sampling, analysis, statistical evaluation, or natural variability in the groundwater quality that was not captured during the baseline data collection period.
+An assessment monitoring program will be initiated in the event of a verified SSI of an Appendix III constituent in a downgradient well, unless a successful demonstration is made that an alternative source affected the groundwater chemistry or that the SSI was a result of an error in sampling, analysis, statistical evaluation, or natural variability in the groundwater quality that was not captured during the baseline data collection period.

-Many of the statistical comparisons used in Assessment Monitoring require baseline analyses to be completed prior to comparative statistics.
-Baseline statistics for Assessment Monitoring mirror those for Detection Monitoring and are discussed in further detail in Section 3.2.
+Many of the statistical comparisons used in assessment monitoring require baseline analyses to be completed prior to comparative statistics.
+Baseline statistics for assessment monitoring mirror those for detection monitoring and are discussed in Section 3.2.